jeremiak/airplane-mode/README.md

 Once installed, just use the command `airplane-mode` to run. `airplane-mode` accepts a few flags

+* `--clear-cache` will clear the entire cache when the server starts
 * `--cors` will force every response to have `Access-Control-Allow-Origin` set to `'*'`
 * `--port 3000` will set up the server at port `3000` if it is available